Fethiye Best activities

-The first priority of many holiday makers is a suntan.
-During the summer months in Fethiye that is guaranteed.
+The first priority of many holidaymakers is a suntan whilst sailing the Mediterraneans warm waters.
+During the summer months in Fethiye that is guaranteed on your gulet cruise Fethiye, vacation.
 The sea is a delight and those that want to relax can do so while taking an occasional dip.
-The more energetic have plenty of opportunity to enjoy sports ranging from diving and canoeing to paragliding, alone or obviously for a novice in tandem off Babadag Mountain, standing over 6000 feet high behind Oludeniz.
+The more energetic have plenty of opportunities to enjoy sports ranging from diving and canoeing to paragliding, off the Babadag Mountain, standing over 6000 feet high behind the Oludeniz lagoon watching as many yacht charter Fethiye gulets cruise by.

-The 12 Islands Tour is one of the most popular offered from the harbour side.
-There is plenty of opportunity to swim as boats will stop a few times during the day.
+The 12 Islands Tour is one of the most popular choices offered at the harbourside.
+There are plenty of opportunities to swim as boats will stop a few times during the day.
 Lunch will be served as well and you will be back in time for dinner at your restaurant of choice.

 Blue Cruise Fethiye

-There are verious option of routes, you can get Turkish gulets and join Blue Cruise Fethiye.
-An experienced captain and crew could make this cruise best day of your life.
+There is a variety of routes, you can get Turkish gulets and join Blue Cruise Fethiye.
+An experienced captain and crew could make this cruise on the best day of your life.

 Private Boat Hire